 6 Little Words Helped Make George H.W.
-Bush (A One-Term) President
+Bush (A 1-Term) President

 "My opponent won't rule out raising taxes.
 But I will.
 And the Congress will push me to raise taxes, and I'll say no. And they'll push, and I'll say no, and they'll push again, and I'll say, to them, 'Read my lips: no new taxes.' "

 There were other memorable moments in that address, drafted by a speechwriter for President Ronald Reagan named Peggy Noonan.
-The soon-to-be-famous "thousand points of light" were mentioned, along with a reference to a "kinder, gentler nation."
+The soon-to-be-famous "thousand points of light" were mentioned, along with a reference to a "kinder and gentler nation."
 Both would follow George H.W.
 Bush for the rest of his life.

 But it was the "read my lips" quip that ignited the convention and caught the attention of the media.
 Tough-guy talk was not Bush's usual métier.
 It was far more associated with Reagan, the movie actor, who, as a politician, borrowed from film scripts from time to time.
 A few years earlier, Reagan had delighted his fans by quoting from a Clint Eastwood movie, where a cop with a very large gun taunted a criminal crawling toward a weapon nearby: